numsim-group/klimakoffer/milestone6/milestone6_project.md

 \fig{/assets/milestone6/new_parameter.png}

+Note that we have corrected the values for the first column to match the parameters used in this lecture and corrected the intervals for the albedo.

 Compare your results with the temperatures calculated in 1.

 5. Compute the equilibrium temperature from 1980 to present with the NASA $CO_2$ data as in task 3 but with the new parameter.
 Compare your results.